OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/active-directory-licensing-ps-examples.md

 }
 ```

-Esse script executa essas funções em cada usuário no locatário, usando a ID do SKU como entrada – neste exemplo, estamos interessados na licença do *Enterprise Mobility + Security*, que, em nosso locatário, é representada com a ID *contoso:EMS*:
+Esse script executa as funções em cada usuário no locatário hello, usando a ID do SKU de saudação como entrada - neste exemplo estamos interessados na licença de saudação do *Enterprise Mobility + Security*, que, em nosso locatário é representada com ID *contoso:EMS*:
 ```
-#the license SKU we are interested in. use Msol-GetAccountSku to see a list of all identifiers in your tenant
+#hello license SKU we are interested in. use Msol-GetAccountSku toosee a list of all identifiers in your tenant
 $skuId = "contoso:EMS"

-#find all users that have the SKU license assigned
+#find all users that have hello SKU license assigned
 Get-MsolUser -All | where {$_.isLicensed -eq $true -and $_.Licenses.AccountSKUID -eq $skuId} | select `
     ObjectId, `
     @{Name="SkuId";Expression={$skuId}}, `